kubedb/cli/docs/concepts/databases/redis.md

 Uses of some field of `spec.podTemplate` is described below,

 #### spec.podTemplate.spec.args
  `spec.podTemplate.spec.args` is an optional field.
 This can be used to provide additional arguments to database installation.
-To learn about available args of `mongod`, visit [here](https://docs.mongodb.com/manual/reference/program/mongod/).

 ### spec.podTemplate.spec.env